fedeghe/synchazard/source/README.md

 ... to be continued

 ---

+### Clean, use it
+The  default _build_ script creates a lot of sample files useful only as samples, if you want to build the few files really needed to exploit Synchazard just run

+`> npm run base`

+then use then on client and on the server, adding _actions_ and _handlers_ files  as needed.

+---

 guess what
 again ... to be continued, meanwhile feel free to reach me out for any question federico.ghedina@gmail.com